 Many of Macedonia’s hotels charge a lot for rooms, so it is worth doing some homework to root out good deals.
 In Skopje, for example, it is quite possible to find a more than agreeable room for as little as £25 per night.
 For backpackers, who may have a tighter budget, there are youth hostels charging even less.
 Being more of a tourist centre, Ohrid has plenty of accommodation to choose from, as well as holiday apartments for families, some with great views of the lake.

-Another good way to find accommodation in Macedonia is by checking hotels.com and booking.com.
-With both sites, you’ll not only find hotels, but also homestays, hostels, and other unique accommodation.
-We have discovered some great finds and have appreciated the ability to book ahead.
-You can use their advanced filtering to narrow your results by budget, location score, overall review score, and amenities.
-Many of the places on booking.com also offer free cancellation, which takes the pressure off the planning phase of your trip.
+Another good way to find accommodation in Macedonia is by checking booking.com.
+You’ll find hotels, homestays, hostels, and other unique accommodations.
+They have the most reviews and advanced filtering of any accommodation-booking site, so you’ll be sure to find a great place in your budget.
+Many of the places on booking.com also offer free cancellation, which takes the pressure off the planning phase of your trip to Macedonia.

 Useful links for backpacking in Macedonia

-- Kiwi, Skyscanner, and Opodo – Flight comparison search engines to find the cheapest flights to Macedonia and within the country
+- Kiwi and Skyscanner – Flight comparison search engines to find the cheapest flights to Macedonia and within the country

 There you have it, the ultimate Macedonia backpacking guide.
 We hope you have found all the information you need for backpacking around Macedonia.